Study of a Seated Young Nude Blonde, 1963

 About the image

-This is an original pencil, colored pencil & ink drawing on tracing paper which served as the basis for the final painting that appeared in the August, 1963 issue of Playboy Magazine.
+This is an original pencil, colored pencil & ink drawing on tracing paper which served as the basis for the final design that appeared in the August, 1963 issue of Playboy Magazine.
 From the delicate flowers in her hair to the strategically placed purse to the freshly painted toenails, Alberto Vargas pays homage to the American woman in this exquisite study.

 It features hand-written notes by Alberto Vargas in the bottom right corner.